SinanAtici97/Code-generator-and-json-parsing/README.md

      Secondly; to descend the error, by using bounding box coordinates I wanted to parse manually.
 For this reason, I wrote longer code giving more accurate outputs.
 And then, I wrote these outputs to text to ManuallyParsed.txt file.

      Finally, also I wrote the command outputs to ElaborateData.txt.
+(The data was completely correctly written to the command panel however, passing it to the text file as the same line I had a hard time.)
 In this text file, you can reach more detailed information texts on the market recipe, such as coordinates and lines.

 File path must be as --> ...\ParseJson>